 There might be some other stops during your cruise expedition where you’ll get to buy and send postcards, such as the Arctowski research station on King George Island; but I say, Port Lockroy is the post office in this world that you shouldn’t miss as part of your things to do in Antarctica.
 Ultimately though, your loved ones will simply get the surprise of their life when they receive your postcards all the way from Antarctica!

 The stamps here cost only $1 each and you can buy your postcards there or on your cruise ship.

 TRIVIA: During Operation Tabarin in 1944, the British set up two bases in the Antarctic Peninsula to establish a permanent presence in the Antarctic.
 They set up Base A at Port Lockroy and Base B at Whalers Bay, Deception Island.
 Since its restoration in 1996 by the Antarctic Heritage Trust (AHT), Base A on Goudier Island at Port Lockroy has become one of the most visited sites in Antarctica.
 It now operates as a museum, kept as it was in the 1950s, as well as a post office and souvenir shop with all proceeds going to the AHT, a non-profit organization dedicated to conserving this and other historical huts in Antarctica.

 10. Cross the infamous Drake Passage

 Photo by Karsten Bidstrup / Hurtigruten

 What’s up with this Drake Passage?
-Well, it is said to be world’s roughest seas given that it is where the Atlantic, Pacific and Southern seas converge.
-There aren’t any nearby landmass either so the currents here meet with NO resistance, resulting to it being the choppiest waters in the world.
+Well, it is said to be the world’s roughest seas given that it is where the Atlantic, Pacific, and Southern seas converge.
+There aren’t any nearby landmass either so the currents here meet with NO resistance, resulting in it being the choppiest waters in the world.